rubylm2/is578-introduction-to-dh/README.md

-# is578-introduction-to-dh
+# Introduction to Digital Humanities

-Test repository for Intro to DH
+This is my repository for IS 578: Introduction to Digital Humanities.Test repository for Intro to DH